sachchu007/internship_assignment1/my-app/README.md

                                   0) Context of List of user data
                                2) app.js (holds the root point of the application)

-             4) Implemented the search function on all the
+             4) Implemented the search function on all the possible fields of the list